Dow hits 25,000 points for first time on US hiring data

 NEW YORK: The Dow shot above 25,000 points for the first time on Thursday (Jan 4) as strong US private-sector hiring data extended a stocks rally already boosted by the recent US tax reform.

-The blue-chip index hit the landmark within minutes of the opening bell and pushed higher from there before levelling off.
-The Dow Jones Industrial Average finished at 25,075.13, up 152.45 points (0.61 per cent).
+The blue-chip index hit the landmark within minutes of the opening bell and pushed higher from there before leveling off.
+Near 1645 GMT, the Dow Jones Industrial Average stood at 25,045.86 up 0.5 per cent from Wednesday's close.

-Adding to the optimism about tax reform was the better-than-expected economic data, after payroll firm ADP reported that private employers hired 250,000 more workers last month, well above the 190,000 that had been expected by analysts.
+Adding to the optimism about tax reform was the better-than-expected economic data, after payroll firm ADP reported that private employers added 250,000 jobs last month, well above the 190,000 that had been expected by analysts.

-The data come ahead of the more closely scrutinised government jobs report on Friday.
+The data come ahead of the more closely scrutinized government jobs report on Friday.

 Analysts said strong international economic data also reinforced confidence in a strengthening global market.